dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 Add a `Pages` folder to the `Components` folder to hold routable Razor components.

-Add the following `Welcome` component to demonstrate static server rendering.
+Add the following `Welcome` component to demonstrate Static Server rendering.

 `Components/Pages/Welcome.razor`: